-During the second quarter of 2015, the Company received notification that the Internal Revenue Service ("IRS") had completed its examination of the 2013 U.S. federal income tax return with no changes.
-Due to the completion of this examination, the Company decreased its unrecognized tax benefits by \$4 million during the second quarter of 2015, which did not impact income tax expense due to an offsetting change in valuation allowance.
-As of the second quarter of 2015, the Company's balance of unrecognized tax benefits is \$19 million, \$6 million of which would affect the effective tax rate if recognized.
-It is reasonably possible that certain tax positions will be resolved within the next 12 months, which would decrease the Company's unrecognized tax benefits by \$5 million but would not affect the effective tax rate due to an offsetting change in valuation allowance.
-Additionally, the Company anticipates that it is reasonably possible that new issues will be raised or resolved by tax authorities that may require changes to the balance of unrecognized tax benefits; however, an estimate of such changes cannot be reasonably made.
+During the third quarter of 2015, the Internal Revenue Service ("IRS") examination of the OfficeMax 2012 U.S. federal income tax return concluded, which resulted in a \$6 million decrease in tax credit carryforwards.
+Such decrease had no impact on income tax expense due to an offsetting change in valuation allowance.
+It is reasonably possible that certain tax positions will be resolved within the next 12 months, which would decrease our balance of unrecognized tax benefits by \$5 million but would not affect the effective tax rate due to an offsetting change in valuation allowance.
+Additionally, we anticipate that it is reasonably possible that new issues will be raised or resolved by tax authorities that may require changes to the balance of unrecognized tax benefits; however, an estimate of such changes cannot be reasonably made.